-Jigsaw provides activities, support, information and advice for families with autistic children from 0-19 yrs.
+Jigsaw provides activities, support, information and advice for families with autistic children.
 The group is run by parents.

-Meetings are held on the second and fourth Tuesday of each month between 7pm-9pm.
+Meetings are held on the second Wednesday of each month between 7pm-9pm.

 Reality aims to support the whole family unit affected by ASD/Asperger Syndrome.
 No formal diagnosis is required.
 The group organises activities, trips and outings for the whole family.

 Meetings are held at Braunstone Sure Start, Gallards Hill, Braunstone, Leicester LE3 1QR.

 Contact: Leisa Smith on 0791 285 0517 or via email on: email@example.com

 For young people aged 5+ years with ASD diagnosis or on the pathway for diagnosis.
 This is run by volunteers so parent/carer supervision is required.